vmware/photon/docs/photon_admin/disabling-tls-1.0.md

 1. Create a directory named `/etc/gnutls`.
 1. In `/etc/gnutls` create a file named `default-priorities`.
 1. In the `default-priorities` file, specify GnuTLS priority strings that remove TLS 1.0 and SSL 3.0 but retain TLS 1.1 and TLS 1.2.
 1. After adding a new `default-priorities` file or after modifying it, you must restart all applications, including SSH, with an open TLS session for the changes to take effect.

-The following is an example of a `default-priorities` file that contains GnuTLS priorities to disable TLS 1.0 and SSL 3.0:
+The following is an example of a `default-priorities` file that contains GnuTLS priorities to deactivate TLS 1.0 and SSL 3.0:

 	cat /etc/gnutls/default-priorities
 	SYSTEM=NONE:!VERS-SSL3.0:!VERS-TLS1.0:+VERS-TLS1.1:+VERS-TLS1.2:+AES-128-CBC:+RSA:+SHA1:+COMP-NULL